gemi254/ConfigAssist-ESP32-ESP8266/README.md

   ```

 **ConfigAssist** can also used to quick generate and store ini files.
-Just call the class constructor with a filename to be saved.
+Just call the class constructor with a filename to be saved and null to disable json.
 ```
-ConfigAssist info("/info.ini");
+ConfigAssist info("/info.ini", NULL);
 ```
 and add the parameters to be stored with
 ```